-For Penguin spotting, I recommend heading to “Godfrey’s Beach Penguin Viewing Platform”, literally just beside The Nut on the northern end.
+For Penguin spotting, I recommend heading to "Godfrey's Beach Penguin Viewing Platform", literally just beside The Nut on the northern end.
 If you visit at dawn or dusk, you might spot a Blue Penguin or two.
-This species are the only penguins found on Tasmania, and coincidentally the smallest species of penguin in the world.
+This species is the only penguin found in Tasmania, and coincidentally the smallest species of penguin in the world.

 Tassie's northwest has a lot to offer.
 If you're planning your trip, consider picking an accommodation option up here as a base, at least for a few days.
 Below are my recommendation options in the best areas to help you out.

 Stay near the Edge of the World - A rugged northwest coast is a great place for adventurers to base themselves.

 Stay in Stanley - Famous for the iconic nut but offers great seaside accommodations.

 Stay in Boat Harbour - One of the most beautiful and underrated beach towns in Tasmania.
 A must-visit!

 Stay in Penguin - A quaint coastal town with a unique name.

 More Epic Tasmania Travel Guides and ADventure INspiration

 That wraps up this quick guide to visiting The Nut at Stanley, Tasmania.
 However, don't go yet.
 I bet you're still on the search for some epic Tasmanian adventure and travel inspiration.
 I've spent a fair bit of time exploring this incredible island and have photographed and documented loads of different activities and experiences.